-Build CLP: args → () Component CLP Generic name Build CLP, usually class constructor, or "create" Precondition None Inputs Command-line arguments.
+Build CLP: args → () Component CLP Generic name Generic name Build CLP, usually class constructor, or "create" Precondition Precondition None Inputs Command-line arguments.
 Depending on the language, it may be a list of strings, three strings, or even optional (causing the program command line arguments to be read by OSFI).
 Outputs None per se (usually, the constructed CLP object) Postconditions The CLP is properly initialized; functions to query the lists of C/I/O files can be called and will return without errors.
 Errors In general, if the format does not match the description of section 2.1.2 of E2E-ICD.

-Get the list of C/I/O files: () → files

-CLP

-etConfigFiles, getInputFiles, getOutputFiles

-LP has been built

-one (or, if a single function, the type of files)

-ist of files of the required type

-one directly.

-some languages, each getter may be implemented as a pair of

-unctions to get the number of elements and the individual list item y index.
-Alternatively, access to some list of files may be provided.

-e II
+Get the list of C/I/O files: () → files Component CLP Generic names getConfigFiles, getInputFiles, getOutputFiles Precondition CLP has been built Inputs None (or, if a single function, the type of files) Outputs List of files of the required type Errors None directly.
+Notes In some languages, each getter may be implemented as a pair of functions to get the number of elements and the individual list item Inputs Outputs Errors None (or, if a single function, the type of files) List of files of the required type None directly.
+In some languages, each getter may be implemented as a pair